 Pursuing such diverse interests as language, mathematics, botany, and optics, William Henry Fox Talbot was a prominent scholar and scientist.
-In 1839, he invented the first system of positiive and negative photography---the calotype process.
+In 1839 he invented the first system of positive and negative photography—the calotype process.
 The basis of all modern photography, the calotype's paper negative made possible the infinite reproduction of prints from a single negative.
 In Articles of Glass, three rows of sparkling glass objects are isolated against a dark background, illustrating the new medium's ability to capture the nuances of light and record reality.
 A remarkable technical and aesthetic achievement, the image testifies to Talbot's artistry and classical sensibilities, expressed through his use of symmetry and a central focus.
 This image was included in Talbot's The Pencil of Nature (1844), one of the first books illustrated with actual photographic prints.

-The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
-Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.